Serif and sans-serif fonts

 The most common examples of these two font types are Times New Roman (serif) and Arial (sans-serif).
 Bleeding Cowboys would be an example of an overused serif font that is for try-hards, whilst Comic Sans is an overused sans-serif that shows a lack of taste.

 Now there are some simple rules of thumb when it comes to using serif and sans-serif fonts, which are backed up by science.
-The first rule is that thumbs only hit the space bar.
+The first rule is that thumbs only hit the space bar once.
 The second rule is:

 Use serif for printed work